daniela-angulo/daniela-angulo.github.io/index.md

 One could argue both for and against the title being labeled as 'clickbait.'
 While it is true that the photon didn’t literally spend a negative amount of time inside the atom or travel backward in time, the experimental result did yield a negative number.
 Specifically, the quantum "watch" we designed measured a negtive time, which supports the title's claim.
 For this reason, while provocative, the title cannot be entirely dismissed as clickbait.

+### Poster

 If you are more into posters, here is a poster that I made to present my work at a conference in Milan in 2023.
+I even won an award for it.

 ![Poster](/assets/images/CEWQOP_2023_Poster.jpg)